 11.4.5 REP Operating Rule 5: Establish Continuous Service Agreement After Move Out Results in De-energized Premise

-(1) If a REP submits an 814_18, Establish/Delete CSA Request, with the addition indicator on an ESI ID where a move out has been submitted but is not complete, the move out will complete as if the establish Continuous Service Agreement (CSA) was not in effect and the Premise will be De-energized if there was no prior CSA relationship.
-If there was a prior CSA relationship, the prior CSA REP will be the REP of record after the move out.
+(1) If a REP submits an 814_18, Establish/ Change /Delete CSA Request, with the addition indicator on an ESI ID where a move out has been submitted but is not complete, the move out will complete as if the establish Continuous Service Agreement (CSA) was not in effect or pending to be in effect and the Premise will be De-energized if there was no prior CSA relationship.
+If there was a prior CSA relationship, the prior, or pending, CSA REP will be the REP of record after the move out.

 11.4.6 REP Operating Rule 6: Establish Continuous Service Agreement After Move Out Results in De-energized Premise

-(1) If a REP submits an 814_18, Establish/Delete CSA Request, with the delete indicator on an ESI ID where a move out has been submitted, but is not complete, the move out will complete as if the establish CSA was still in effect and the CSA REP will be the REP of record after the move out.
+(1) If a REP submits an 814_18, Establish/Change/Delete CSA Request, with the delete indicator on an ESI ID where a move out has been submitted, but is not complete, the move out will complete as if the establish CSA was still in effect and the CSA REP will be the REP of record after the move out.

 Appendix D1